 Click picture to enlarge a little

 Some scholars debate whether this same John was “the disciple whom Jesus loved.”
 (See John 13:23, 19:26, 20:2, 21:7, 21:20 and 21:24).
-Likely this is the fisherman, John.
+Likely this is the fisherman, John, brother of James, who was part of Christ’s inner circle.
 We also know there were, besides the chief priests, many lower priests with other occupations as well.
 From Edersheim’s book The Temple,

 According to Jewish tradition, half of each of the twenty-four “courses,” into which the priesthood was divided, were permanently resident in Jerusalem; the rest were scattered over the land….
 When a “course” was on duty, all its members were bound to appear in the Temple.
 Those who stayed away…prevented from “going up” to Jerusalem in their turn, had to meet in the synagogues of their district to pray and to fast each day of their week of service, except on the 6th, 7th, and the 1st …as the “joy” attaching to the Sabbath rendered a fast immediately before or after it inappropriate.